Today we’re going to introduce some terms that are important to machine learning:

 We illustrate these concepts using scikit-learn.
 (You can explore our entire scikit-learn Guide using the right-hand menu.)

 You need to understand these metrics in order to determine whether regression models are accurate or misleading.
 Following a flawed model is a bad idea, so it is important that you can quantify how accurate your model is.
 Understanding that is not so simple.

-These first metrics are just a few of them — later we will look at other concepts, like bias and overtraining models, which also yield misleading results and incorrect predictions.
+These first metrics are just a few of them.
+Other concepts, like bias and overtraining models, also yield misleading results and incorrect predictions.

 To provide examples, let’s use the code from our last blog post, and add additional logic.
 We’ll also introduce some randomness in the dependent variable (y) so that there is some error in our predictions.
 (Recall that, in the last blog post we made the independent y and dependent variables x perfectly correlate to illustrate the basics of how to do linear regression with scikit-learn.)

 In terms of linear regression, variance is a measure of how far observed values differ from the average of predicted values, i.e., their difference from the predicted value mean.
 The goal is to have a value that is low.
 What low means is quantified by the r2 score (explained below).

 In the code below, this is np.var(err), where err is an array of the differences between observed and predicted values and np.var() is the numpy array variance function.

 The r2 score varies between 0 and 100%.
 It is closely related to the MSE (see below), but not the same.
 Wikipedia defines r2 as

 ” …the proportion of the variance in the dependent variable that is predictable from the independent variable(s).”

 Another definition is “(total variance explained by model) / total variance.”
 So if it is 100%, the two variables are perfectly correlated, i.e., with no variance at all.
 A low value would show a low level of correlation, meaning a regression model that is not valid, but not in all cases.